 The role of the independent audit firm is to issue reasonable, but not absolute, assurance regarding internal control systems in accordance with Law No. 7 of 2010 and its Executive Regulations.

-What is the Deadline of Internal Control Review Report submission to Capital Markets Authority?
+What is the Deadline for the Internal Control Review Report submission to the Capital Markets Authority?

-Circular No. 11 of 2016 dated November 9, 2016 sets forth that listed companies and licensed persons shall submit to CMA the said report on an annual basis within maximum ninety days from the end of financial year.
+Circular No. 11 of 2016 dated November 9, 2016, sets forth that listed companies and licensed persons shall submit to CMA the said report on an annual basis within a maximum of ninety days from the end of the financial year.

 What is the Added value to business entities from Internal Control Review?

-- Comply with laws, regulations, resolutions and instructions issued by Capital Markets Authority;
+- Comply with laws, regulations, resolutions, and instructions issued by the Capital Markets Authority, Central Bank of Kuwait, and other regulatory and administrative authorities.

-- Identify efficiency and effectiveness of the internal control systems in place in the business entity through addition or updates to ensure sustainable updates; and
+- Identify the efficiency and effectiveness of the internal control systems in place in the business entity through addition or updates to ensure sustainable updates.

-- Enhance the business entity’s performance efficiency and competitive capabilities through having the ability to face unforeseen changes in the market and define the causes of failure to implement the internal control systems.
+- Enhance the business entity’s performance efficiency and competitive capabilities by having the ability to face unforeseen changes in the market and define the causes of failure to implement the internal control systems.

-What are the Services offered by Baker Tilly?
+What are the Services offered by Baker Tilly Kuwait?

-Prepare an annual report on assessment of internal control review for KSE-listed companies and companies licensed by Capital Markets Authority.
+Prepare an annual report on the assessment of internal control review for listed companies and companies licensed by Capital Markets Authority, as well as licensed entities by the Central Bank of Kuwait.